joemcbride/outlander-xamarin/README.md

 * var myvar value
 	* Creates a local variable that can be referenced later in the script as %myvar
+* setvariable myvar value
+	* acts the same as var
 * label:
 * match
 	* match &lt;label&gt; &lt;text&gt;